paulfairless/grails-lesscss-resources/README.markdown

 See the <a href="http://www.grails.org/plugin/resources">Resources plugin</a> for more details on available configurations
 ##Changelog##
+1.3.3
+Updated version of less-compiler to 1.3.3
+Supports latest Twitter Bootstrap
+Single and Double quotes for import statements

 1.3.1
 Updated version of less-compiler to 1.3.1
 Memory optimisations now the less-compiler can be multi-threaded